rakulmaria/ditw-2025-exam/README.md

 Using the note book [gender_enrichment]{scripts/scraped_processing/gender_enrichment.ipynb} it will take the scrapeded data compile it into a single csv file for each chancele and query MusicBrainz api for the gender of the artist.
 Note that you might need to modify the notebook or [data_preprocessing]{scripts/scraped_processing/data_preprocessing.py}
 this will output csv files for each channel with all the dates into one, addtionaly a new gender coloum have been added to the data.

+## Experiment
+To regenerate all the plots, run the experiments.ipynb file.
+Note that you will need all of the 2024 datasets to do so.

 ## Annotation of the host names
 This stage have multiple steps.